niolabs/docs/docs/getting_started/locally.md

 ## Add a local instance to the System Designer

 Once we have a local instance running, we'll want to edit it using the System Designer.
-Log in to the System Designer and select a system to add your locally running n.io instance to.
-Once the system is selected, click the "Add New Instance" button at the top.
+Based on the log messages, your n.io instance is available at `http://localhost:8181` and you need to tell it to use basic authentication to communicate with the instance.

+To create a local instance:

+1. Log in to the System Designer.
+2. Click the "+" icon on the lower left corner to create and name a new system.
+3. Click "Accept."
+4. Select the name of the system you created.
+5. Click "Add New Instance."
+6. Type the name of the instance, enter  `localhost` for host and `8181` for port, and leave the access mode as `basic.`

+7. Click "Accept".
+8. Wait for the instance to spin-up and note the name of the new instance on the left side of the screen.

 Give your instance a name, then specify `localhost` for host and `8181` for port.
 Leave the access mode as `basic` for now.
 You are telling the designer that your n.io instance is available at `http://localhost:8181` which is what our log messages from n.io indicated to us.
 You are also telling it to use basic authentication to communicate with the instance.